Buy a home

 Adjustable Rate Mortgage

-After the initial fixed rate period of either 5 or 7 years, the interest rate and monthly payment may adjust annually based on the weekly average yield on United States Treasury securities adjusted to a constant maturity of 1 year (the index) plus a margin of 2.50 percentage points with a 2% annual change cap and a 5% life time cap.
-The stated Annual Percentage Rates (APRs) are all based on $100,000 mortgages
+The 5/1 and 7/1 ARMs offer a fixed rate for the initial period of the loan and adjust to a one-year ARM after that period.
+The interest rate and monthly payment may adjust annually based on the weekly average yield on United States Treasury securities adjusted to a constant maturity of 1 year (the index) plus a margin of 2.50 percentage points (2.875 for Jumbo Loans) with a 2% annual change cap and a 5% life time cap.

 Fixed Rate Mortgage